Best Dry Bag of 2020

 Why You Should Trust Us

 Our expert team is led by water-loving gearhead, Maggie Brandenburg, and her friends.
 Maggie has been an adventurer of waters big and small since she was a child.
 From wild whitewater to serene seas, she has kayaked, rafted, canoed, and sailed all around the world.
 She recruits a variable army of friends and family to help test gear both on and off the water.
-Maggie also leads our inflatable kayak and paddling PFD reviews.
-Her background in science guides her to take her skills of inquiry and apply them to the testing of gear.
+Maggie also leads several of our other on-water reviews, including inflatable kayaks, life jackets, and paddling PFDs.
+Her science background guides her to take her skills of inquiry and apply them to the testing of gear.

 Related: How We Tested Dry Bags

 There are a variety of important factors to consider when you are on the hunt for the perfect dry bag.
 We put these top-of-the-line models through a battery of testing across not just waterproof tests, but also usability and durability analyses, to best assess where each model shines and where it fails to meet expectations.

 Related: Buying Advice for Dry Bags